-The company’s RTEM experience started in 2012 when it participated in a pilot deployment of Di-BOSS™, an in-house RTEM system that was developed in partnership with an integrator.
-The information gained from using Di-BOSS helped further commercialize the RTEM system and develop the NantumOS.
+The company’s RTEM experience started in 2012 when it participated in a pilot deployment of Di-BOSS™.
+An in-house RTEM system that was developed in partnership with an integrator.
+Information gained from using Di-BOSS helped further commercialize the RTEM system and develop the NantumOS.
 NYSERDA assessed Rudin’s use of NantumOS to optimize building operations.
 Consolidated Edison’s (Con Edison) electric utility meter data for the eight Rudin properties was upgraded in 2016 to NantumOS and analyzed with standard industry techniques.

-The case study compared Rudin’s properties’ daily and seasonal consumption patterns before and after the 2016 NantumOS upgrades were made in order to find operational differences and impacts in electricity consumption.
-The study found the ways to minimize energy usage by observing Rudin’s operational processes when it used NantumOS.
-The best practices for decreasing energy use included:
+The case study compared Rudin’s properties’ daily and seasonal consumption patterns before and after the 2016 NantumOS upgrades were made.
+They wanted to find operational differences and impacts in electricity consumption.
+Breakthroughs in the study found the ways to minimize energy usage by observing Rudin’s operational processes when it used NantumOS.
+Best practices for decreasing energy use included:

 • Scheduling a building mechanical system start-up at the beginning of each day

 • Automatically adjusting the building’s mechanical system capacity based on the building’s actual occupancy during the day.